-An unaccompanied child / young person is under 18 years of age, is separated from parents/family and is applying for asylum in his/her own right.
-These young people come from countries, may not speak English and can be frightened and confused.
-Foster carers provide a safe, stable and supportive home to these children/young people.
+An unaccompanied child / young person is someone who is under 18 years of age, is separated from parents/family and is applying for asylum in his/her own right.

+These young people come from a range of different countries, may not speak English and can be frightened and confused.
+Foster carers are needed in most areas in the UK who can provide a safe, stable and supportive home to these children / young people.